sophia-hager/sophia-hager.github.io/_pages/about.md

   - /about.html
 ---

-About
+About Me
 ---
 I'm a second-year PhD student at Johns Hopkins University advised by [Nicholas Andrews](https://www.cs.jhu.edu/~noa/) and [Kevin Duh](https://www.cs.jhu.edu/~kevinduh/).
-My main research interests are in long-form text generation and controllable text generation.
+My general research interest is controllable text generation and reasoning for language models; currently, I'm working on style-controlled generation and tool use for large language models.
+I recieved my BA in computer science from Smith College, where I worked with controllable music generation.

 Publications
 ---